Vishal14sw20/Scalable_coding_task/README.md

 I am really looking forward for discussion on it.
 There were many things I wanted to implement in this.
 But I guess this is enough solution.

+I got very short time on working this task.
+It was hard to work in week-days.
+If I had a more time (week-ends :-p),

+- I could have created separate sql files for queries.
+- More Error handling.
+- Instead of storing data in root directory I could have stored it somewhere else and load it.
+- For analysis setting up jupyter notebook.
+So, you can see queries with result there.